iifl-logo

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS BY COMPANY

-The particulars of Loans, Guarantees, and Investments, if any have been disclosed in the Financial Statements read together with Notes annexed to and forming an integral part of the Financial Statements.
+The particulars of Loans, Guarantees and Investments, if any have been disclosed in the Financial Statements read together with Notes annexed to and forming an integral part of the Financial Statements.

 OTHER DISCLOSURE

-• The Company had received of order from Commissioner of Customs from the Authority for payment of Special Additional Duty along with penalty against exemption availed by the Company pursuant to Notification No. 45/2005 - Customs dated May 16, 2005.
-The Company has filed an appeal against order with Customs, Excise & Service Tax Appellate Tribunal, West Zonal Bench, Mumbai on May 25, 2015.
+?
+During the year 2024-2025, the Company had received request from Promoter of the Company to re-classify herself from Promoter category to Public category.
+The detailed disclosures on reclassifications are available on BSE portal and website of the Company.
+The reclassification request has been approved by the BSE Limited. ?
+The Company had received of order from Commissioner of Customs from the Authority for payment of Special Additional Duty along with penalty against exemption availed by the Company pursuant to Notification No. 45/2005 - Customs dated May 16, 2005.
+The Company has filed an appeal against order with Customs, Excise & Service Tax Appellate Tribunal, West Zonal Bench, Mumbai on May 25, 2015. ?
+There is no application made or any proceeding pending under the Insolvency and Bankruptcy Code, 2016 against the Company, during the year.

-• Except mentioned above, no significant or material orders were passed by the Regulators or Courts or Tribunals which impact the going concern status and Companys operations in future.
+Except mentioned above, no significant or material orders were passed by the Regulators or Courts or Tribunals which impact the going concern status and Companys operations in future.

 AWARDS AND ACCOLADES